ON-SITE TEACHER

 Thomas Warfel

 Mr. Thomas Warfel grew up in the San Francisco Bay area of California.
 He earned a B.A. in Geology from Occidental College in 2016 and a M.S. in Earth Science from Syracuse University in 2018.
-His undergraduate thesis was focused on using Fission Track Tephrochronology to date volcanic tephra deposits that were collected from early hominid-bearing rock layers in Ethiopia.
-His master’s thesis involved using Thermochronology to better understand the tectonic history of the Denali Fault in Alaska.
-While at Syracuse University, Thomas taught introductory geology and oceanography labs and recitations.
+His undergraduate thesis was focused on using geologic dating techniques to determine the ages of volcanic deposits interbedded with rock layers containing early human fossils in Ethiopia.
+His master's thesis was focused on using thermochronology to better understand the tectonic history of the Denali Fault in Alaska.

-After successfully defending his master’s thesis in Syracuse, Thomas spent two years working as a geologist for an environmental consulting firm in Long Beach, CA. He has subsequently been teaching middle school math, science, physical education, and advisory classes for two years at Heschel Day School in Northridge, CA. He was captain of his high school and collegiate cross country and track and field teams, and he is currently a multi-sport coach at Heschel Day School.
-In his free time, Thomas enjoys traveling, exercising, and watching sports.
-Thomas’ favorite sports to watch are soccer, auto racing (primarily Formula One and Indycar), and cycling.
+After successfully defending his master’s thesis in Syracuse, Mr. Warfel spent two years working as a geologist for an environmental consulting firm in Long Beach, CA. He is presently a middle school science teacher at Heschel Day School in Northridge, CA. As a middle school teacher, he has created classes on astronomy, chemistry, classical Newtonian physics, financial literacy, and quantum cosmology.
+Mr. Warfel was captain of his high school and collegiate cross country and track and field teams, and he is currently the head varsity soccer coach at Heschel Day School.

 My Courses

-The History of the Universe: finding Humanity's Place in the Cosmos (Grades: All)
+The History of the Universe: Finding Humanity's Place in the Cosmos

 In this course, students will learn about the very large.
 The primary objective of this course is to fundamentally change the way in which students view the world around them.
 Students will learn about the four fundamental forces that govern the universe, attempt to visualize the insurmountable scale of time and space, contemplate the mysteries of dark matter and energy, and learn about the life cycles of stars and how the elements of the periodic table were created.
 Students will walk away from this course with a new perspective of their place within the cosmos.

-The Atom and the Periodic Table: Finding the Cosmos’ Place within Humanity (Grades: All)
+Beyond the Atom: Finding the Cosmos’ Place within Humanity